thiswillbeyourgithub/wdoc/examples/TheFiche/README.md

 # TheFiche

-TheFiche is a Python module that generates and exports Logseq pages based on WDoc queries.
+TheFiche is a script that generates and exports [Logseq](https://github.com/logseq/logseq) pages based on [WDoc](https://github.com/thiswillbeyourgithub/WDoc/) queries.
 It provides functionality to create structured Logseq pages with content generated from WDoc queries, including metadata and properties.

 ## Features